HugoNjb/autoERP/UserManual.md

 It is adviced that you do not give bad channels to interpolate during your first run of ERPs computation.

 After you have a first set of uninterpolated ERPs, you can see the quality of the signal with the percentages of epochs rejected during artefact rejection.
-It will give you a good indicator of which file needs to be interpolated.
+It will give you a good indicator of which file may require channels interpolation. \
 The uninterpolated ERPs in themselves are also a good visual indicator of which files need attention.

-After having done this first run, you can change the to_interpolate.csv file and re-run the ERPs.m script easily by giving the averaging and interpolation parameters.
+After having done this first run, you can adjust the to_interpolate.csv file and re-run the ERPs.m script easily by providing the script with the averaging and interpolation parameters.